 8 Tips to Prepare for Freshman Orientation

 Freshman orientation programs vary widely among colleges.
 Some schools provide a one-day crash course in campus life; other schools invite students to a week-long schedule of activities just before the school year begins.
+Additionally, some schools may be holding their entire orientation virtually, while some may have a mix of in-person and online activities.
 No matter what’s in store for your orientation, keep these tips in mind to get the most out of the experience.

 Generally, freshman orientation programs are designed to help ease your transition from high school to college.
 Most programs are designed to help new students: